MsFakhra/SimulationSoftware/README.md

-This is the software created using Network-Oriented Modeling.
-This allows to explore causal relations, and behaviors related to it.
+We implemented this software using concepts of Network-Oriented Modeling.
+Network-Oriented Modeling allows you to explore causal relations, and behaviors related to a certain relation.
 For more details and concepts please follow the following references.

 Treur, J. (2016).
 Network-Oriented Modeling and Its Conceptual Foundations.
 Network-Oriented Modeling, 3–33. https://doi.org/10.1007/978-3-319-45213-5_1